 - Create strong content and earn quality links to your site.

 - Do white hat SEO, or more accurately avoid black hat tactics to artificially inflate your site’s ranking.

 - Make your website easily scannable to a human visitor.

-- Do not put pop up banners for users on mobile devices.
+- Do not put pop-up banners for users on mobile devices.

 Use quality content, guest posts and outreach campaigns that people want to link to and share.

 Promote your content to your target audience via various means (social media for example).